hgrzy/GrzyProj/README.md

 ## Overview

-This project takes data from the NASA JPL Horizons Database on Solar System objects.
+This project takes data from the NASA JPL Horizons Database on Solar System objects and/or can create a uniform distribution of identical particles in a given spherical shell.
 The code calculates the acceleration from the position, velocity, and masses of the objects.
-This is then integrated through time using the Leap Frog algorithm.
-This is then compared against NASA JPL Horizon's data for the date the simulator has been integrated to.
+This is then integrated through time using the Euler or Verlet algorithms.

-This test is repeated for varying step sizes and integration times.

 ## File Breakdown

-- main.jl has main code that integrates all others
-- get_planet_data.jl downloads planet data from JPL horizons
-- physical_eqns.jl obtains velocity and acceleration data given positions and velocity
-- Leap_Frog.jl integrates system using Leap Frog algorithm

-## To Do List:
-- Figure out how to efficiently parse through JPL Horizons
+- accel.jl has code to calculate the acceleration between bodies in the simulation
+- bodies.jl contains the body struct, a cookie cutter for each mass in the system
+- dictionaries.jl creates a dictionary containing all bodies in the simulation
+- Euler_mainv2.jl contains the code to perform an Euler integration on the bodies in the simulation
+- Eulerv2.jl performs ONE integration step for ONE body
+- get_planet_data.jl obtains data on any body stored in the NASA Horizons database
+- particles.jl creates a uniform distribution of identical particles in a spherical shell
+- save.jl saves the position history of each body into jld2 files
-- Perform integrations on the data
+- Verlet_main.jl performs Verlet integration on all bodies in the simulation

+## Quick Use
+- Open a julia terminal
+- Create a list of names of the NASA Horizons Sun/Planets you want to include
-- compare the final integration state to actual data
+- Run download_planet_data_from_list() from the get_planet_data.jl to download data from horizons
-- Repeat above for various step sizes and integration times
-- create fully fleshed tests
-- input more assertions for reality checks in methods
-- implement more solar system objects than just the planets as to have a significant difference between tests
+- Run either Verlet_main() or Euler_main() to perform a Verlet or Euler integration

 ## Class Project Schedule
 - Project proposal (due Sept 6)